Determining Number and Cost of Generalized Mycielskian Graphs: for with Twins

 is a minimum twin cover of $\gm$ of size $(t{+}1)|T|$.\end{lemma}

-\begin{proof} By Observations~\ref{obs:twins1'},~\ref{obs:twins2'}, and~\ref{obs:twins3'}, twin vertices in $\gm$ must be shadows at level $s$ of twins in $G$ for some $0 \le s \le t$.
+\begin{proof} By Observations~\ref{obs:twins1'},~\ref{obs:twins2'}, and~\ref{obs:twins3'}, twin vertices in $\gm$ must be shadows of twins of $G$, and must reside at the same level in $\gm$.
 Thus, if $T$ contains all but one vertex from any set of mutual twin vertices in $G$, then the copy of $T$ at level $s$ contains all but one vertex from each set of mutual twins in $\gm$ at level $s$.
-So $T^{(t)}$ is a minimum twin cover. \end{proof}
+So $T_t$ is a minimum twin cover of $\gm$.\end{proof}

-The following lemma proves that the processes of applying the generalized Mycielski construction commutes with the process of taking the quotient graph.
-Figure~\ref{fig:quotientK13} gives an example of this for the graphs $ K_{1,3}$ and $\mu^{(t)}(K_{1,3})$ with $t = 1, 2$, and for their quotient graphs.
+The following lemma proves that the processes of applying the generalized Mycielski construction commutes with the process of applying the canonical map onto the quotient graph.
+Figure~\ref{fig:quotientK13} illustrates this for the graphs $ K_{1,3}$ and $\mu_t(K_{1,3})$ with $t = 1, 2$, and their quotient graphs.